phantie/personal-website-source-code/misc/public/static/articles/vscode_extensions_and_settings_regardless_of_the_programming_language/article.md

 ```

 **Comment**
-Might be rather annoying until you figure out how to configure it
+It might be rather annoying until you figure out how to ignore the warnings or tune it.

 ---